 Any final words that you would like to say?

-Make sure your doing this for the right reason.
+Make sure you are doing this for the right reason.

 KAREN BARBEE, a true Master Trainer and mentor , began studying Belly Dance at the age of 10.
 Over three decades later, Karen has developed a teaching methodology for this ancient dance form based on technical precision, soulful innovation, and cultural respect.